Supporting Nutritional Wellness While Using GLP-1 Medications: Essential Vitamin Considerations

 B Vitamins

-The B vitamin complex plays crucial roles in energy metabolism, nervous system function, and cellular health.
+The B vitamin complex plays crucial roles in energy metabolism, nervous system function, and cellular health source.
 Reduced food intake and potential absorption changes may affect B vitamin status, particularly:

 - Folate (B9): Important for DNA synthesis and cellular division